 Was MVC more or less taken directly from Ruby on Rails and it's concepts? (either intentionally or unintentionally)

-No, MVC is a design pattern this works very well for web applications.
-Ruby on Rails i think was an early adopter this showed how well suited it was for a web architecture, and was probably an influence on MS implementation, although did not come up with the design..
+Ruby on Rails i think was an early adopter that showed how well suited it was for a web architecture, and was probably an influence on MS implementation, but did not come up with the design..